ml-and-ds-papers-on-the-go/andre-ye.github.io/english/cheat_sheet.md

 | Top | Situation, Issues, Thesis, Audience |
 | Middle | Organization, use of sources to support thesis |
 | Bottom | Style and grammar |

+### Steps to Identifying Sources
+1. Consult experts who can guide your research.
+2. Develop a working knowledge of standard sources.
+3. Distinguish between primary and secondary sources.
+4. Distinguish between popular and scholarly sources.

 ---